 The story of blockchain technology dates back to the late 1970s when American cryptographer Ralph Merkle patented his hash tree invention, also known as the Merkle tree.

-The Merkle tree involves organizing data and storing it securely in a system of blocks that are linked together using the hash function cryptography method.
+The Merkle tree involves organizing and storing data securely in a system of blocks linked together using the hash function cryptography method.

 Basic operating principles of the blockchain